MiltonBalaOfficial/ShapeLibrary-for-stable-version-of-Xournal-/README.md

    - `C:\Users\<user>\AppData\Local\xournalpp\plugins\` on Windows
      *Note: The `AppData` folder may be hidden.*
    - `~/.config/xournalpp/plugins` on Linux or MacOS

-   *Note:I suggest a letter "Z" at the first of the folder name because this plugin creats lots of plugin menue and adding a "z" will help to keep the items at the bottom and your other plugins will be easily accessible.*
+   *Note: I suggest a letter "Z" at the first of the folder name because this plugin creats lots of plugin menue and adding a "z" will help to keep the items at the bottom and your other plugins will be easily accessible.*

 1. **Place the icons** in:
    - `C:\Users\<user>\AppData\Local\share\icons\hicolor\scalable\actions` on Windows,